annelledejager/ibhutiwebsite/README.md

 ## Simple website

-This project is a simple React frontend website application with basic functionality.
+This project is a simple React frontend application with basic functionality.
 A space to experiment and play with new technologies.

 The production application is deployed to Heroku through Travis CI.